Joseph Yu Kai Wong: Social activism

 Wong became interested in social activism after viewing the "Campus Giveaway" report by CTV's W5, as he felt the report inaccurately portrayed Canadian university students of Chinese descent by depicting them as undeserving foreign students.
 This event prompted Wong to help found the Chinese Canadian National Council and serve as its first president.
 Wong also helped to campaign for the redress of the discriminatory Head Tax applied to Chinese labourers entering Canada from the late 19th century to 1947.

 As a board member of the United Way of Greater Toronto, Wong helped to change the organization's image by enlisting the city's Chinese community to hold their first-ever fundraising Walkathon in 1983.
 He later served as chair of the board and remains an honorary chair.

+Wong founded the Yee Hong Centre for Geriatric Care in 1987 for Chinese seniors living in the Toronto area.

 Wong is also the founder and chair of the Association for Learning and Preserving the History of World War II in Asia in Toronto (Toronto ALPHA).
 His work with Toronto ALPHA has led to the province of Ontario to become the first jurisdiction in the western world to include the history of the Second World War in Asia in the high school curriculum.

+He was awarded with a key to the City of Toronto on February 19, 2026 by mayor Olivia Chow for his "lifelong commitment to advocacy, his philanthropy, and commitment to multiculturalism, refugees, and seniors."